• Skip to primary navigation

 Text overlay: Where to eat vegan in Atlanta.
 Tacos on plate.

-This Atlanta vegan food round-up includes plant-based pizza, barbecue, vegan donuts, and dinner from the world’s first all-vegan hibachi.
+This Atlanta vegan food round-up includes plant-based pizza, vegan donuts, decadent burgers, and more.
 Plus, things to do and see in the ATL.

 Murals of Martin Luther King and Salvador Dali in Atlanta, Georgia.